 I think that the best hair styles for natural curly hair are the ones that are two in one.
 The kind that you can wear braided, then a braid or twist out a few days later.
 Natural hair is very fragile so less is more.
 The less you manipulate your hair the better.

 Braid outs make great hairstyles for natural curly hair.
 It helps further define each curly and can lasts for days!
 Unfortunately I messed mine up quite a bit.
+When done correctly, this makes a super cute style for anyone looking for cute African American kids hairstyles!

 This is my first breast cancer logo hairstyle of about three or four (maybe more, we’ll see).
 As you probably know, October is Breast Cancer Awareness Month and I really wanted to do hairstyles to honor that.
 Once I got the idea in my head, no matter how hard I tried, I couldn’t get it out of my head!
 Please check out this ‘do and comment below!
 Thank you!